Poisson boundary of group extensions: Non-triviality of the boundary criteron

-\begin{cor} \begin{enumerate} \item Consider a metabelian basic block $M$ of a nilpotent-by-Abelian linear group a with short exact sequence
+\begin{cor} \begin{enumerate} \item Consider a metabelian basic block $M$ of a nilpotent-by-abelian linear group a with short exact sequence

-By our convention such basic blocks are either torsion-free or ($p$-torsion)-by-Abelian.
-If $b\in B$ has dimension $\ge 3$ (see Remark \ref{rem:Torsionfreerank} for the the notion of the dimension of elements), then $b$ acts non-trivially on the Poisson boundary.
-In particular, if $M$ has dimension $\ge 3$, then the Poisson boundary of any non-degenerate finite entropy measure is non-trivial.
+By our convention such basic blocks are either torsion-free or ($p$-torsion)-by-abelian.
+If $b\in \HNMsubgroup$ has dimension $\ge 4$ or if $b$ has dimension $\ge 3$ and $\HNMsubgroup$ is $p$-torsion, then $b$ acts non-trivially on the Poisson boundary.

+In particular, if $M$ has dimension $\ge 4$, or if $M$ has dimension $\ge 3$ and $\HNMsubgroup$ is a $p$-torsion group, then the Poisson boundary of any non-degenerate finite entropy measure is non-trivial.

-\item Moreover, let $G$ be an upper triangular linear group with a valid block of dimension at least $3$.
+\item Moreover, let $G$ be an upper triangular linear group with a valid block of dimension $\ge 4$, or of dimension $\ge 3$ in case when $H$ is $p$-torsion.
 Then the Poisson boundary of any non-degenerate finite entropy measure is non-trivial. \end{enumerate} \end{cor} \begin{proof}

-By Lemma \ref{prop: freesubmodule} we know that that if $M$ or $b$ has dimension $\ge 3$, then there exists $b'$ and a subgroup $A=\mathbb{Z}^3$ of $K$ such that the module generated by $b'$ is freely generated as a $k[A]$ module .
+By Lemma \ref{newclaim:freesubmodule} we know that if $M$ or $b$ has dimension $\ge 3$, then there exists $b'$ and a subgroup $A=\mathbb{Z}^3$ of $K$ such that the module generated by $b'$ is freely generated as a $k[A]$ module .
 The first statement follows therefore from Theorem \ref{prop:rank3}.
 The second statement then follows from \ref{thm:lineargroups}.

 \end{proof}